- The Popski Story

 This is for PPA veterans and their families, for friends and fans of the remarkable Popski story, young and old, all around the world.
-Out of 249 verified members of PPA, in 2013 there are now only 7 of them known to be still alive.
+Out of 250 verified members of PPA, in August 2015 there are now only two of them known to be still alive.

 Many people are under the impression that Popski's book is all there is to see but we tell you here about other books on PPA and where to find them, and reproduce newspaper articles and other documents that have lain hidden in The National Archives, the Imperial War Museum, and various dusty attics for decades.